Adam Sherrill

 Adam Sherrill, or Adam "The Pioneer" Sherrill (1697 – May 4, 1774), was the first European to permanently settle on the west side of the Catawba River in North Carolina.

 Childhood and marriage

 Adam Sherrill was the son William Sherrill, known as the "Conestoga Fur Trader", who was believed to be the son of Samuel Sherrill of Cornwood.
 William Sherrill had six children.
 His wife's name remains unknown despite much searching on the part of many genealogists.

 In 1722 Sherrill married "Elizabeth".
-Her surname is unknown.
+Her surname is Corzine.
 Soon after their marriage, they lived in West Donegal Township, southern Lancaster County, Pennsylvania until about 1735.
 Adam then followed his father and brother to western Maryland until about 1740–41, after which he moved to the southern end of newly formed Augusta County, Virginia.
 After finding out that his land was not in Augusta County when the line was surveyed in 1746, Adam left Virginia in 1747 and migrated to North Carolina where he became the first European to settle on the west side of the Catawba River.